christophstrasen/WorldObserver/docs/guides/interest.md

 - Squares: `highlight = true` highlights probed squares (near/vision use different colors).
 - Zombies: `highlight = true` highlights the floor under the zombie; you can also pass a color table (example: `{ 1, 0.2, 0.2 }`).

-`highlight` is intentionally not part of the “quality ladder” and may not merge deterministically across multiple mods.
-Treat it as a local debugging aid, not a contract.
+Unlike most of the other parameters, `highlight` does not merge across different mods.
+@TODO so what happens when different mods have differne highlight setting?

 ## 5. How WO merges multiple mods’ interest (what to expect)

 All active leases are merged per interest type.

 The merge is designed so that the system can satisfy everyone at once:

 - `radius` / `zRange`: the merged `desired` tends toward the **largest** requested area.
 - `staleness` / `cooldown`: the merged `desired` tends toward the **smallest** requested freshness/emit intervals.
 - For `squares`, merging happens per scope + target identity (same target only).
-  - `target = { player = ... }` is WO-owned and merges across mods.
+  - `target = { player = ... }` is 'WO'-owned and merges across mods.
-  - `target = { square = ... }` is mod-owned and intentionally does **not** merge across mods, even if coordinates match.
+  - `target = { square = ... }` is mod-owned and does **not** merge across mods, even if coordinates match.

-Then an adaptive policy picks an effective level based on runtime pressure:
+An adaptive policy picks the effective level based on runtime pressure:

 - Degrade order is: **increase staleness → reduce radius → increase cooldown**.
-- In “emergency” situations, WO may degrade beyond your `tolerable` bounds to protect the frame rate.
+- In “emergency” situations, WO may degrade beyond your `tolerable` bounds to protect the frame rate or disable some fact sources entirely.

 ## 6. Introspection: “what interest is currently active?”